nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - `make recipe pancakes` <br />
   This makes the recipe named 'pancakes'.
 Note that the name here is case insensitive.

-To illustrate, in the scenario below, both `#4` and `pancakes` will refer to the same recipe:
+To illustrate suppose you wanted to make the pancakes here, you would use `make recipe pancakes`.
+You can run this command from any view (not necessarily from the recipe detail view):
 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/ug/make_recipe_1.png" width="75%" /> <br />
 Figure 9.1: <i>Making</i>
 </div>

-After pressing <kbd>enter</kbd>, you will see this view, showing the recipe you wish to view:
+After pressing <kbd>enter</kbd>, ChopChop will bring you to the ingredient list view, so you can check

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/ug/make_recipe_2.png" width="75%" /> <br />